-TOOLS of the Understanding (Science)—those revealed by the understandingʼs experience of cause and effect.
+TOOLS of the Understanding (Science)— those revealed by the understandingʼs experience of cause and effect.
 That is, if you step off a cliff you fall, and these axioms, which are collected and refined throughout the life of the understanding, allow the recognition of true or false and are the knowledge of the understanding.

-The nature of the understanding—Its senses
+The nature of the understanding — Its senses and sanity

-The position of the understanding—What it can observe
+The position of the understanding — What it can observe

 Tradition is the habits adopted by an understanding to achieve the greatest benefit from its reality.

-The adoption of these truths convert Philosophy into a useful tool—a science.
+The adoption of these truths convert Philosophy into a useful tool— a science.
 This science of philosophy explains not only understanding, language, reality, and truth, but also society— a shared understanding.
 These explanations allow a better understanding of ourselves by revealing why humanity behaves the way it does in forming a civilisation (a dominant society) and why such a society waxes (refines its understanding) then wanes (loses its understanding).

 Although the new science of philosophy significantly improves human understanding it reveals our current society is waning so condemning most citizens as fools, who naturally resent such a judgement.
 Most contemporary citizens insist upon ignoring the new science, and if they are pressed to recognise it, will persecute its proponents.